 The Coachella Valley Mosquito Abatement District was formed to combat eye gnats in 1928.
 In October 1948, the first District entomologist, Dr. Ernest R. Tinkham, began his intensive research into eye gnat control.
 Dr. Tinkham confirmed that eye gnats could be controlled by the application of insecticide to the soil where eye gnat larvae breed.
 The District employed this practice for many years until insect resistance, environmental concerns, and budgetary constraints made it no longer feasible.
 In 1949, the Coachella Valley Canal was completed bringing an abundance of water to the Valley, which resulted in the formation of mosquito breeding sites from irrigation runoff.
 The abundance of mosquitoes created a nuisance as well as a health threat in the form of mosquito-borne virus transmission.
 In 1951, the District Board of Trustees formed a mosquito control department in addition to eye gnat control.
-In 1995, the District expanded to a full vector control District.
+In 1995, the District expanded to a full vector control agency and changed the name to the Coachella Valley Mosquito and Vector Control District.
 In 2005, the District added the Red Imported Fire Ant (RIFA) Program.
 Valley residents suffering from RIFA infestations could now call the District for property inspections and treatment of this pest.